sajidhamdard/learnjavascript/notes/English/04-value_variable_datatype.md

 In JavaScript, non-primitive data types are complex data types that can hold multiple values and provide additional functionality.
 They include:

-- Array: Represents a collection of values.
-Arrays are enclosed in square brackets and can hold a mix of different data types.

 - Object: Represents a collection of key-value pairs.
 Objects are enclosed in curly braces and can hold a mix of different data types.

 - Function: Represents a block of code that can be executed.
 Functions are first-class citizens in JavaScript and can be assigned to variables, passed as arguments, and returned as values.